leshlush/brentfsanderson/content/CV.md

 ---

 # Summary
-I've built a career at the intersection of education, technology, and product development.
+As a former startup founder, software developer, curriculum manager, and high school teacher, I've built a career at the intersection of education, technology, and product development.
 I specialize in translating classroom needs into engaging instructional materials and learning tools.

 **I'm highly skilled at** building engaging and innovative STEM curriculum, navigating K-12 technical standards and LMS integrations, and shipping quality products on time.